-- The GP is typically an Irish corporate, but it does not have to be a corporate and it does not have to be domiciled in Ireland.
-The GP of an ILP is responsible for the management of its business and is liable for the debts and obligations of the ILP. - A depositary and an administrator must be appointed and both must be Irish domiciled. - There is no limit on the number of LPs that can participate in an ILP and no minimum number either (single investor ILPs are permitted). - In general, an LP's liability will not exceed the amount of its capital contribution or commitment to the ILP unless the LP participates in the conduct of the business of an ILP.
-The ILP Act specifies certain activities (the "white list") which will be deemed not to constitute participation by an LP in the business of an ILP. - ILPs can be dedicated investment vehicles or offered on a private placement or public basis. - Where an ILP has appointed an authorised EEA alternative investment fund manager ("AIFM"), it can avail of the AIFMD marketing passport to market to professional investors throughout the EEA.
-It may also appoint a non-EEA AIFM or an Irish registered AIFM, in which case it will may be sold in relevant EEA member states under applicable national private placement regimes. - Save for certain specific situations (eg, loan origination), the Central Bank does impose investment or leverage restrictions.
+• The GP is typically an Irish corporate, but it does not have to be a corporate and it does not have to be domiciled in Ireland.
+The GP of an ILP is responsible for the management of its business and is

+- A depositary and an administrator must be appointed and both must be Irish domiciled. - There is no limit on the number of LPs that can participate in an ILP and no minimum number either (single investor ILPs are permitted). - In general, an LP's liability will not exceed the amount of its capital contribution or commitment to the ILP unless the LP participates in the conduct of the business of an ILP.
+The ILP Act specifies certain activities (the "white list") which will be deemed not to constitute participation by an LP in the business of an ILP which includes participation in an advisory committee. - ILPs can be dedicated investment vehicles or offered on a private placement or public basis. - Where a QIAIF ILP has appointed an authorised EEA alternative investment fund manager ("AIFM"), it can avail of the AIFMD marketing passport to market to professional investors throughout the EEA.
+It may also appoint a non-EEA AIFM or an Irish registered AIFM, in which case it will may be sold in relevant EEA member states under applicable national private placement regimes. - An ELTIF ILP will always have an EEA authorised AIFM and can access both a professional investor marketing passport and a retail investor marketing passport. - Save for certain specific situations, the Central Bank does impose investment or leverage restrictions on a QIAIF ILP.
 In particular, there is no requirement for an ILP to operate on the principle of risk spreading (single asset ILPs are permitted).
+ELTIF ILPs are subject to the standard ELTIF restrictions (which vary depending on investor type) - there is no gold-plating by the Central Bank.